-3.3.5 Where the design of special features of the apparatus requires additional markings or a change in marking requirements, the additions or revisions are allowed, but the safety and instructional intent of this clause shall be met.
+- 3.2.5 Where the design of special features of the apparatus requires additional markings or a change in marking requirements, the additions or revisions are allowed, but the safety and instructional intent of this clause shall be met. - 3.2.6 The manufacturer shall exercise control of this mark as specified by the certification agency and the certification scheme.